Jarred Bairstow: Professional career

 After playing for the South West Metro Pirates in the QBL in 2015 and 2016, Bairstow joined the Brisbane Bullets as a development player for the 2016–17 NBL season.
-He thus teamed up with his brother Cameron at the Bullets.
 He played four games for the Bullets during the season.
+His brother Cameron Bairstow was his teammate.

 Bairstow played three more seasons for the South West Metro Pirates in the QBL between 2017 and 2019.
 He returned to the Brisbane Capitals in 2020 and helped them win the Queensland State League (QSL).

 On 9 December 2020, Bairstow signed with the Perth Wildcats for the 2020–21 NBL season as an injury replacement for Majok Majok.
 He was deactivated from the roster on 6 May 2021 following the Wildcats' signing of Will Magnay.
 He returned to the active roster later that month following the season-ending injury to Bryce Cotton.
 He played 38 games, starting in 17, and averaged 1.9 points, 2.7 rebounds and 0.9 assists per game.

 In June 2021, Bairstow joined the Sunshine Coast Phoenix of the NBL1 North.

 On 7 July 2021, Bairstow signed a three-year contract with the Tasmania JackJumpers, a team entering the NBL for the first time in 2021–22.
 After playing for the Hobart Chargers in the 2022 NBL1 South season, he returned to the JackJumpers for the 2022–23 NBL season.
 He re-joined the Chargers for the 2023 NBL1 South season.
+In the 2023–24 NBL season, he was a member of the JackJumpers' championship-winning team.
+He parted ways with the JackJumpers in April 2024.

+After initially signing with the North Gold Coast Seahawks, Bairstow instead joined the Southern Districts Spartans for the 2024 NBL1 North season.

+On 12 July 2024, Bairstow signed with the Brisbane Bullets for the 2024–25 NBL season, returning to the team for a second stint.
+He was sidelined mid season with an ankle injury sustained in round eight, requiring ankle surgery.

 Personal life

 Bairstow has six siblings.
 His older brother is former NBA player Cameron Bairstow.
 His sister Stephanie Bairstow is a former WNBL player.
+He has also played with and against brothers Kieran and Sean.

+Off the court, Bairstow is a medical engineer.